 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Release blog entry and update to Chrome 30.0.1599.101.
+Users and administrators are encouraged to review the Google Chrome release blog entry and apply the update.